Man Killed In Sussex County Hunting Accident ID'd As Hamburg Police Officer

 A 38-year-old man shot and killed in a hunting accident Tuesday was identified as an off-duty Hamburg police officer.

-Jason Franco was deer hunting with his family when he was shot near Havens and Lott roads in Wantage, around 12:30 p.m., and later pronounced dead, state police, sources and local officials told Daily Voice.
+Jason Franco was deer hunting deer with a family member when he was struck by a single round from a shotgun near Havens and Lott roads in Wantage, and later pronounced dead, according to state and local authorities.

+Franco was pronounced dead at the scene at 12:30 p.m., First Assistant Prosecutor Gregory Mueller said.

 Hamburg police Lt.
 Jason Tangorra, who hired Franco in April 2018, remembered him as a dutiful officer.